CPA872/ResNet-SA/README.md

 ## Implementation
 `test_resnet118.py`: Full model inference tests, run `python3 test_resnet18.py` to see matching results and compare between FPGA and CPU performing full ResNet18 inference.
 `im2col.py`: This file contains im2col transformation implementations `resset18_fp32.py` This file contains the FPGA host controller and our custom implementation of convolution and linear layers.
 It also includes the ResNet18 implementation with these custom layers.
-Using the new ResNet18 class with its `forward()` method automatically offloads all convolutions and linear layers to systolic array on the FPGA.
+Using the new ResNet18 class with its `forward()` method automatically offloads all convolutions and linear layers to the systolic array on the FPGA.
+`utils.py`: This contains some dependencies methods.

 ## Dependencies
 Download our built bitstream here: https://drive.google.com/file/d/11-WMjltd5ekjU-s6g1W9vp8ePAcMkXLA/view?usp=sharing

-The bitstream location, after unzipping, is `<your_workspace>/gemm_hls/build3_fp32_m64_k8_512/MatrixMultiplication_hw.cxlbin`
+The bitstream location, after unzipping, is `<your_workspace>/gemm_hls/build3_fp32_m64_k8_512/MatrixMultiplication_hw.xclbin` You would need to change the XCLBIN_LOCATION variable for `resnet18_fp32.py` to ensure PYNQ loads the correct kernel.

 We use a Xilinx U280 FPGA in this project.
-The dependencies are quite complicated.
+It is very painful to find old versioned Xilinx stuff.
 (If you would like to recreate the results, it would be easier to contact me at yup014@ucsd.edu since I have all the environment ready)

 Host Environment